JupyterPhysSciLab/Documentation/README.md

 * [_jupyter-wysiwyg_](https://github.com/genepattern/jupyter-wysiwyg) provides
   a what you see is what you get mode for Markdown/Richtext cells activated by clicking a button.
+* A customized version of the [_snippets menu_](https://github.com/moble/jupyter_boilerplate).
+  This would be a very limited snippets menu that inserts common initialization code to start elements of JPSL and markdown formatting hints/templates.
 * _WYSIWYGcell_ provides what you see is what you get text edit cells in Jupyter notebooks, but involves significant changes to the Jupyter notebook code, thus will either require providing a fully custom Jupyter notebook or